Botman-Hotman/OANDA_API_ADD/README.md

-# OANDA_API_ADD
+# OANNA_ML - get_data.py
-Getting data is always the hardest part of data science, here is a handy script that uses the OANDA Rest api and tpqoa to pull data from any date range, avoiding the 5000 candle limit.
+Getting data is always the hardest part of data science, here is a handy script that uses the OANDA Rest api and tpqoa to pull Forex bid/ask data from any date range, avoiding the 5000 candle limit set by the API.

-User must set the granularity (candle freqeuncy) and start/end date in the same format as the given example.

-A small example on how to call the functions is given, both produce a pandas dataframe with the title of the instrument, this can be placed into an SQL database if so desired.

-V2: GET_DATA_SQL

-PROGRAM ALLOWS FOR ALL INSTRUMENTS TO BE DOWNLOADED AND SAVED INTO AN SQL DATABASE SPLIT BY BID AND ASK PRICE.

-V3: formating updates, intial call downloads the most up to date candle stick data.
-Example of how to download all instruments into an SQL database.
+The class object allows for an individual instrument or all instruements to be downloaded into a labelled dataframe.
+SQL functions are provided to convert the dataframe into an SQL db stored in the local directory.

 Happy analysis, and may you be forever profitable.

+# OANDA_ML - feature_data.py
+___ in progress ___

+# OANDA_ML - model_data.py
+___ in progress ___